kayr/csv2db/README.md

-# fuzzy-sql
+# Csv2DB

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to export csv like data to a relational db

 ## Usage